rafalbober/Beginnings/uepel/readme.md

 # Witryna do zajeć Proj Proj

 Do ogarniecia:

+    -segregacja plikow view do odpowiednich katalogów teachers, students etc i zmiany w routsach w ziazku z tym -FRONTEND
+    -refactoring -> admin -> deanerie or deanerie->admin (less changes in other files when it comes to an admin) -FRONTEND
     -cofanie do strony poprzedniej
     -FRONTEND
     -przycisk cofania do panelu konkretnego uzytkownika, nie do panelu logowania